1101712/lucid-dreaming-out-of-body-travel/README.md

 "action".

 #### Dupes of the navigation
-Stilistically speaking, the navigation should be attached to the top of the page.
-However, on the main (index) page you will see that the navigation is duped at the bottom of the page.
-It was a design desicion of mine,
+Stylistically speaking, the navigation should be attached to the top of the page.
+However, on the main (index) page you will see that the navigation is duplicated at the bottom of the page.
+It was a design decision of mine,

 #### Accessibility